rishikanthc/markopolis/README.md

 and features around your notes without being tied down by proprietary systems.
 It’s completely open-source and free under the MIT License.
 Check out the [GitHub repo](https://github.com/rishikanthc/markopolis) and start exploring!

+**TLDR:** Self-hosted Obsidian publish with an API to extend functionality.

 ## Features
 - **Simple Deployment:** Extremely easy to deploy, configure, and use.